ababic/django-cogwheels/docs/source/deprecating-app-settings/single-replacement-example.rst

 .. code-block:: console

     RemovedInYourApp18Warning: The HIDE_FULL_NAMES_IN_SUMMARY app setting is
     deprecated in favour of using SHOW_FULL_NAMES_IN_SUMMARY.
-Please update your code to use 'settings.SHOW_FULL_NAMES_IN_SUMMARY' instead, as continuing to reference 'settings.HIDE_FULL_NAMES_IN_SUMMARY' will raise an AttributeError when support is removed in two versions time.
+Please update your code to reference the new setting, as continuing to reference HIDE_FULL_NAMES_IN_SUMMARY will cause an exception to be raised once support is removed in two versions time.
 As the name suggests, the new setting has the opposite affect, and the default value is now True instead of False.

 ..
 NOTE:: If users of your app are referencing ``settings.HIDE_FULL_NAMES_IN_SUMMARY`` or calling ``settings.get('HIDE_FULL_NAMES_IN_SUMMARY')`` for any reason, this warning will be raised by their code also.